akshay-rajan/notes/ReactJS.md

         cd my-react-app
         npm install
         ```
-    - Start the development server.
+    - Start the deployment server.
         ```
         npm run dev
         ```
+    There is one other way, which is to use `npm create-react-app myApp`, which might take longer.
     - Open the app on the browser by heading over to
     http://localhost:5173/